phdavis1027/irods_client_rest_cpp/README.md

 Nothing on success

 ### /metadata
-This endpoint allows adding, setting, or removing metadata AVUs.
+This endpoint allows executing multiple metadata operations on a single object atomically.

 **Method**: POST